google/WebFundamentals/src/content/en/updates/2018/08/devtools.md

 When profiling a large page, the Performance panel previously took tens of seconds to process and visualize the data.
 Clicking on a event to learn more about it in the Summary tab also sometimes took multiple seconds to load.
+Processing and visualizing is faster in Chrome 70.

 <figure>
   <img src="/web/updates/images/2018/08/performance.png"